tier4/AWSIM/docs/UserGuide/ProjectGuide/Components/EgoVehicle/EgoVehicle/index.md

 - ensure setting the tire sleep (it is impossible to put `Rigidbody` to sleep, but putting all wheels to sleep allows to get closer to this effect).

-*WheelColliderConfig* (script) has been developed to prevent inspector entry for `WheelCollider` which ensures that friction is set to 0 and only wheel suspension and collisions are enabled.
+*Wheel Collider Config* (script) has been developed to prevent inspector entry for `WheelCollider` which ensures that friction is set to 0 and only wheel suspension and collisions are enabled.

 ![wheel_collider_example](wheel_collider_example.png)